JayArrowz/PancakeTokenSniper/README.md

 ## Socials
 Telegram: https://t.me/joinchat/pW9TyMXOkx03Nzg0

+## Prerequisites
+* [Net5.0](https://dotnet.microsoft.com/download/dotnet/5.0) (Only need this if you are trying to run the code otherwise please see [releases](https://github.com/JayArrowz/PancakeTokenSniper/releases) it provides binaries)

 ## Config
 The Config is listed in `appsettings.json` There are values which you will have to set yourself, these are denoted with `xxx`.